mfaani/mfaani/content/posts/swift/some-vs-any/index.md

 ## Differences

 - `any` is careless for your return types.
-Allows the following
+Allows the following:

 ```swift
 func aa() -> any Equatable {